qgis/QGIS-Documentation/source/docs/user_manual/processing/scripts.rst

 If a layer is created as output of an algorithm, it should be declared as such.
-Otherwise, you will not be able to properly use the algorithm in the modeler, since what is declared will not not match what the algorithm really creates.
+Otherwise, you will not be able to properly use the algorithm in the modeler, since what is declared will not match what the algorithm really creates.

 Hidden outputs (numbers and strings) do not have a value.
 Instead, it is you who